 Mead

-Another classic alcoholic beverage created from raw honey is called mead.
-Its ABV can range from 8% to 20%.
+Another classic alcoholic beverage made from raw honey is mead, which can have an ABV of 8% to 20%.

 Rice Wines

-There are numerous varieties of alcoholic rice drinks, and the production method is more like making beer than wine.
+Numerous varieties of alcoholic rice drinks exist, and the production method is more like making beer than wine.
 The typical alcohol content of rice wines is 18–25%.

-Starting with a straightforward fruit juice cider is good if you have never made alcohol before.
+Starting with a straightforward fruit juice cider is good if you have never made alcohol.
 Juice and yeast are used to make this simple ferment.
 A sweet and sparkling beverage can be made in just a few days.

 Basic Steps in Making Alcohol at Home